zuozhenggh/learning-library/data-management-library/data-lake/data-catalog.md

 ![View Catalog](./images/datacatalog_overview.png " ")

-## Task 5: Discover data assets and configure connections for new data assets
+## Task 5: Discover Data Assets and Configure Connections

 In this step, you will discover the data assets already available in the ADW and Object Storage.
 We will also create new data assets that we might get from another source or API.
 From the Quick Menu on the Home tab, click Discover Data Sources.